 To find out the exact admission requirements for any program, contact the school directly.

 How Are Vocational Schools Different From Traditional Colleges?

 The biggest difference between vocational schools and traditional colleges is the curriculum and teaching style.
-Whereas a conventional college requires students to take a wide range of classes on many different subjects, vocational training focuses only on the material required in order to be successful in a specific career.
+Whereas a conventional college requires students to take a wide range of classes on many different subjects, vocational training focuses only on the material required in order to be successful in a specific job.

-What Types of Programs are Available?
+What Types of Vocational Programs are Available?

 - Auto Repair

 - Heavy Equipment Operation

 Online vs. On-Campus Programs